marcpage/pylavi/README.md

 ### Validate VIs

+This command will validate that all LabVIEW files in this directory (deep scan) were saved in a LabVIEW version greater than 21.0.0f0.
+If any VIs were saved in a previous version, it will print the path to the VI and return a non-zero exit code.

 `vi_validate --path lv_source --no_beta --gt 21.0`

 ```
 usage: vi_validate [-h] [-l LT] [-g GT] [-e EQ] [-r] [-b] [-a] [-d] [-i] [-p PATH] [-s SKIP] [-x EXTENSION] [-q]